giselleuzc/manufacturing-defects-analysis/README.md

 #### **Insights**
 ##### Structural Defects Are Generally High
-- January, February, March, and June: Structural defects are the highest among all categories.
+- **January, February, March, and June**: Structural defects are the highest among all categories.
-- May 2024 is an exception, where Structural defects are the lowest.
+- **May 2024** is an exception, where Structural defects are the lowest.
 ##### Functional Defects Spike in March and May
-- March and May show noticeable increases in Functional defects compared to other months.
+- **March and May** show noticeable increases in Functional defects compared to other months.
-- This might indicate process failures or design flaws in those periods.
+- This might indicate **process failures or design flaws** in those periods.
 ##### Cosmetic Defects Are More Consistent
-- Cosmetic defects remain relatively stable, with no major spikes or dips.
+- **Cosmetic defects remain relatively stable**, with no major spikes or dips.
-- Small increase in May, but overall, Cosmetic defects fluctuate less than Functional or Structural defects.
+- **Small increase in May**, but overall, Cosmetic defects fluctuate less than Functional or Structural defects.
 ##### Drop in Structural Defects in May
-- May 2024 shows a sudden drop in Structural defects while Functional defects peak.
+- **May 2024** shows a sudden drop in Structural defects while Functional defects peak.
 (Could be due to improvements in structural integrity or a shift in defect categorization?)

 #### **Interpretation**